CESSProject/cess-miner/README.md

 # storage-mining-tool
-Storage mining tool for Polkadot Hackathon
+Storage mining tool is a client program developed for miners, through which miners can participate in storage mining on the CESS network.

 ## Features
 * Automatically register to cess chain